MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 ---
 title: Moodle migration resources
-description: Learn about resources for a Moodle migration.
+description: Learn about the resources that a Moodle migration creates within Azure, such as an Azure Virtual Network, a network security group, and a network interface.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 11/06/2020